briantracy/projects/PROGRESS.md

   * Install LLVM and use it to get bazel fuzz testing to work
 * Feb 11
   * LLVM toolchains in bazel.
 Slightly working, some linker errors with fuzzing
+* Apr 29
+  * Large file for autocthon, no build system